 Heading south along Route 11 or smaller country roads, the next area to explore on a Northern Shenandoah Valley road trip is Shenandoah County, Virginia.
 Beautiful scenic roads, excellent hiking along the West Virginia border, local wine and beer on the Shenandoah Spirits Trail, small towns, and interesting museums give visitors plenty to do.
 We recommend at least two nights in the area if time allows.

-Things to Do in Shenandoah County
+Read our guide: 10 Things to Do in Shenandoah County Virginia

 Town and Country in Harrisonburg and Rockingham County Virginia

 Our final stop in Northern Shenandoah County is Harrisonburg, home of James Madison University (JMU) and the county seat of Rockingham County.
+The Main Street Award winner has a historic downtown that is fun to explore on foot.
+Local restaurants and craft brewery offer relaxing places to stop and refuel before heading out for hiking and biking in Rockingham County.

 Northern Shenandoah Valley Road Trip Tips